 Creating and Using In-line Timers

-Each time entry you create in Laurel includes an in-line Timer you can access directly from your timesheet.
+Each time entry you create in Laurel includes an in-line timer you can access directly from your Timesheet.

 Step 1: Create a time entry

 On your Timesheet page in Laurel, click the "Create Entry" button.
-This will open the Entry modal where you can set up your Timer.
+This will open the Create Entry modal where you can set up your Timer.

 Step 2: Add your matter or project details